mjamesd/pwa-jate/README.md

 ## Installation and Usage

 To start using JATE-PWA, first clone [the repo](https://github.com/mjamesd/pwa-jate) to your server.
-Then run `npm start` to install all the dependent packages, build the files for the `dist` directory, and launch the server.
+Run `npm run build` and then run `npm run start` to install all the dependent packages, build the files for the `dist` directory, and launch the server.
 Use your browser to access the website at [localhost](http://localhost:3000)

+If you are deploying to Heroku, first set the Config Var `NPM_CONFIG_PRODUCTION` to `false`.
+Then deploy the app.

 ## Deployed

-I have deployed this app live at [https://pwa-jate.herokuapp.com/](https://pwa-jate.herokuapp.com/).
+I have deployed this app live at [Notepad.MarkDrummond.Me](https://notepad.markdrummond.me).

 ## License